annavalentine/mCT-Processing-CRREL/README.md

 # CRREL
-Intern @ Cold Regions Research &amp; Engineering Lab Work
+Cold Regions Research &amp; Engineering Lab

 ### I need to edit this for coherency, this is vars I found in an email: